mzr1996/backbone-example/README.md

 the [tutorial](https://mmclassification.readthedocs.io/en/latest/tutorials/config.html#config-file-structure) can help you.

 In a word, use base config files of model, dataset, schedule and runtime to compose your config files.
+Of course, you can also override some settings of base config in your config files, even write all settings in one file.

-In this template, we provide a suit of popular sub config files, you can also find more useful base configs from [mmcls](https://github.com/open-mmlab/mmclassification/tree/master/configs/_base_), [mmdet](https://github.com/open-mmlab/mmdetection/tree/master/configs/_base_) and [mmseg](https://github.com/open-mmlab/mmsegmentation/tree/master/configs/_base_).
+In this template, we provide a suit of popular base config files, you can also find more useful base configs from [mmcls](https://github.com/open-mmlab/mmclassification/tree/master/configs/_base_), [mmdet](https://github.com/open-mmlab/mmdetection/tree/master/configs/_base_) and [mmseg](https://github.com/open-mmlab/mmsegmentation/tree/master/configs/_base_).